RapidRiverSoftware/rapidriversoftware.github.io/_posts/2013-12-09-using-strace-and-lsof-to-track-down-process-hangs.markdown

 Now let’s look at one particular system call that occurred during the execution of the “Hello, world” program.
 Something subtle happened here, and it’s important to understand in order to follow the rest of this recipe.

 First, the program made a system call to the write() function.
-The write function was told to print the string “Hello, worldn” to file handle #1, also known as “[standard output](http://www.livefirelabs.com/unix_tip_trick_shell_script/june_2003/06092003.htm)“.
+The write function was told to print the string “Hello, world\n” to file handle #1, also known as “[standard output](http://www.livefirelabs.com/unix_tip_trick_shell_script/june_2003/06092003.htm)“.
 Since write() can handle null-terminated strings, it was also necessary for the write() function to be told the length of the string (13 characters).

 ```
 write(1, "Hello, world\n", 13